A Vaccination Schedule for Primates

 are as follows:

 Imrab R by Pittman-Moore which has been recently bought out by Rhone Murieux/Merck, or Defensor killed Rabies vaccine by Pfizer.
-It is important to stress that it must be a killed given intramuscularly and that there have been no reported cases of primate rabies in the United States. in most states and at CDC seem to give a partial support to quarantine versus euthanasia if the efforts are made to immunize annually.
+It is important to stress that it must be a killedvirus vaccine given intramuscularly and that there have been no reported cases of primate rabies in the United States.
+Public Health Officials in most states and at CDC seem to give a partial support to quarantine versus euthanasia if the efforts are made to immunize annually.
 If a primary care physician really presses the issue then a biting primate may be sacrificed anyway, but at least it's a start to get public officials support.
 One could use the Human Diploid Rabies Vaccine, IMOVAX by Connaught which is much more expensive but does not seem to carry any more protection than the two above in the zoo circles I have been in.
 [Most zoos do not even vaccinate for rabies it is such low concern due to confinement.)

 M-M-R II (Measles, Mumps & Rubella)